Robust Queueing for Single-Server Queues with Abandonment: A First Robust Queueing Algorithm

 When $F'(0)>0$, the stationary distribution above is a truncated normal with mean

-where $\phi$ and $\Phi$ are the standard normal density and distribution functions, respectively.
-If $F'(0)=0$, the diffusion approximation in Proposition \ref{Prop:WG05} degenerates to a reflected Brownian motion, where the patience-time distribution vanishes from the limit.
-This, however, fails to reveal the subtle scaling and heavy-traffic limit when the system load is heavier than that in the canonical $\alpha^{1/2}$ scaling; see Theorem \ref{Thm:HT_exact} below.
+where $\phi$ and $\Phi$ are the standard normal density and distribution functions.
+If $F'(0)=0$, the diffusion approximation in Proposition~\ref{Prop:WG05} degenerates to a reflected Brownian motion, where the patience-time distribution vanishes from the limit.
+This fails to reveal the subtle scaling of the heavy-traffic limit when the system load is heavier than that in the canonical $\alpha^{1/2}$ scaling; see Theorem~\ref{Thm:HT_exact}.

-Exact formulas for $\E[Z_\alpha]$ in the $M/M/1{+}GI$ model are available in \citet{zeltyn2005call}.
+The exact stationary mean formula for the $M/M/1{+}GI$ model is the single-server specialization of \citet[Eq.~(9.9)]{zeltyn2005call}.
 The next theorem shows that the exact mean offered waiting time exhibits the same three scaling regimes as the RQ solution.